benchopt/benchopt/doc/publish.rst

    :target: https://github.com/settings/tokens
    :align: center

 Then click on ``generate token`` and copy this token of 40 characters in a secure location.
+Note that the token can be stored in a config file for BenchOpt using ``benchopt config set github_token <TOKEN>``.
+More info on config files can be found in :ref:`config_doc`.